 Matthew J Walton highlights aspects of citizenship that are often ignored.

-Editor’s note: The following is the first of a two-part post.
-You can read Part II of “Political Communication and Transformative Citizenship in Myanmar” here.
+Editor’s note: The following is the second part of a two-part post.
+You can find Part I of “Political Communication and Transformative Citizenship in Myanmar” here.

 Young, Iris Marion.
 Inclusion and Democracy.
 Oxford: Oxford University Press, 2000.